7 Top Data Analytics Trends In 2024

 Many business leaders consider BI imperative for organizational survival and success.

-About one-quarter of organizations are currently using BI, according to a survey.
-But that number grows as high as 80% when considering organizations with 5,000+ employees.
+About one-quarter of organizations are currently using BI.
+That number grows as high as 80% when considering organizations with 5,000+ employees.

-The company has invested more than $100 million in a BI platform that tracks baggage handling.
+The company has invested over $100 million in a BI platform that tracks baggage handling.

 The data intelligence gained from that platform guides Delta teams in figuring out issues and delays related to baggage — a huge source of stress for customers.